PUBPOL 3720

 Instruction Mode: In Person

-Enrollment limited to: Policy Analysis and Management (PAM), Public Policy (PUBPOL), and Health Care Policy (HCP) majors.
-Students must be present, in person, on the first day of class or will be dropped from the course.
+Enrollment limited to: Policy Analysis and Management (PAM), Public Policy (PUBPOL), and Health Care Policy (HCP) majors during the pre-enrollment period.
+Open to all students after pre-enrollment ends.
+Students must attend the first class session in person or risk being dropped from the course.

 Share